 Broadstreet is an ad management platform that our customers use to manage their clients campaigns, advertisements, and ad delivery.
 Broadstreet does not collect personally identifiable information as part of the ad delivery process.
 It does not sell or share customer data or visitor data.

 Throughout this policy, we use the term personal information to describe information that can be associated with a specific person and can be used to identify that person.
-We do not consider personal information to include information that has been made anonymous so that it does not identify a specific user.
-We do not store personal information on our servers, and use trusted third-parties to safely store and process contact and payment information, while maintaining strict compliance with applicable US federal and state regulations.
+We do not consider personal information to include information that has been made anonymous so that it does, and cannot be used to identify a specific user.
+We do not store personal information on our servers, and use trusted third-parties to safely store and process contact and payment information, while maintaining strict compliance with applicable US federal, state, and EU regulations.

 We retain the anonymous data that we collect (e.g., which pages you have browsed on our partners’ website) for up to 12 months from the date of collection after which the information is destroyed.

 We may share aggregated non-personally identifiable information about you with Publishers or Advertisers, such as the number of users who visit a Publisher site or the number of users who clicked on a particular advertisement.
 This information does not identify you individually.
 Further, we encourage you to review the privacy policies of the Publishers that you visit.
 You should contact Publishers directly and review their privacy policies should you have questions concerning their use of your information such as, for example, communications you may or may not wish to receive.